Quantum-Computing-GP-3/Simulated-Quantum-Computer/README.md

 ```bash
 $ pip install -e .
 ```
 We add the `-e` flag so that the python modules can be edited without having to reinstall.
+Note that you _may_ have to run your terminal as an administrator/super user in order for the installation to succeed.

 To verify that the package has been installed, run:
 ```bash